Aging Well in Whistler

 The pandemic changed everything.
 And we know that inequities across Whistler were highlighted alongside mental and physical health needs and the long-term suitability of Whistler for aging well.

-On September 22, a panel of local experts will share what they know about pandemic-related pressures on seniors living, working and playing in Whistler.
+On September 22, a panel of local experts shared what they know about pandemic-related pressures on seniors living, working and playing in Whistler.

-Later, participants will move to facilitated breakout room discussions for the opportunity to make connections and engage in conversations that have the potential change the outlook for seniors living in and moving into the Whistler area.
+Later, participants moved to facilitated breakout room discussions for the opportunity to make connections and engage in conversations that have the potential change the outlook for seniors living in and moving into the Whistler area.